 In that, you can see the stairs, path back to Storybook Circus, and original marquee.
 You can’t really see where the train would go, and it appears the entrance/exit from the show building all follow one path down the stairs.

-Above is a wide angle look at construction progress as of April 13, 2021 from the queue of Goofy’s Barnstormer.
-This is currently our main vantage for construction photos, as the Tomorrowland Transit Authority PeopleMover has been closed since last March.
+Above is a wide angle look at construction progress as of September 3, 2021 from the queue of Goofy’s Barnstormer.

-Below is from the same perspective 2 months earlier:
+Below is from the same perspective from April.

 Here you can also see just how deep the gravity building is, extending all the way back to World Dr. on the far side of Magic Kingdom.